Sheppard (band): Bombs Away (2014–2015)

 In January 2015, "Let Me Down Easy" was released internationally with a new video premiering on 23 February 2015.

 In March, "Bombs Away" debuted on the American Billboard 200 at No. 31.
 Sheppard supported Meghan Trainor on the North American leg of her That Bass Tour across March and April 2015.

 In April 2015, Sheppard were announced in the line-up for the biannual Rock in Rio festival, widely acknowledged as the world's largest live music event.
 The group also released "A Grade Playa" as a single from Bombs Away.
 The video premiered on 21 June 2015.

 In May 2015, it was announced that Sheppard would perform their song "Geronimo" in the 13th episode of the second season of the television series Girl Meets World, called "Girl Meets Semi-Formal", which aired on the Disney Channel on 14 August 2015.

 On 6 November 2015, Sheppard released a new single called "Be More Barrio".
 The track was written exclusively for Pull&Bear and aims to be an anthem for the normality and familiarity that neighbourhoods represent in an increasingly global world.

+In 2015 it was revealed that former band financier and manager Greg Sheppard, who is also father of band members George, Amy, and Emma, had been identified in a Sydney Morning Herald investigation in to money laundering of money from Papua New Guinea to Australia.
+Greg has also had connections to the operations of Manus Regional Processing Centre, sparking controversy over the bands sources of funding at the time.
+All charges were proven to be false and were dismissed in 2024.

 Watching the Sky (2016–2018)

 On 1 November 2016, "We Belong" was released.

 In March 2017, Sheppard supported Justin Bieber on the Australian and New Zealand legs of his Purpose World Tour.
 In June and July Sheppard supported Little Mix on their The Glory Days Tour in the UK.
 On 1 December 2017, Sheppard released a 4-track covers EP titled Undercover, featuring the lead single "Waves".
 In January 2018, Sheppard announced their single "Coming Home" had been certified gold and announced their second studio album Watching the Sky would be released in June 2018.
 The album debuted at No.1 on the ARIA Charts and the band announced their Australian tour in July.

-In December 2018, it was announced that they were among the acts who will be participating in Eurovision - Australia Decides, the Australian national final to select the country's representative for the Eurovision Song Contest 2019 in Tel Aviv.
+In December 2018, it was announced that they were among the acts who would be participating in Eurovision – Australia Decides 2019, the Australian national final to select the country's representative for the Eurovision Song Contest 2019.
 In February 2019, Sheppard released "On My Way" and performed the song at the final of Australia Decides, placing 3rd out of 10 performers.